-Simply put, Ethereum is a blockchain – think of a database, or ledger, that contains a history of all transactions on the platform.
+Ethereum is a blockchain, think of a database or ledger, that contains a history of all transactions on the platform.
 It is set in place and secured by a large distribution of network machines, ensuring general accountability and precise verification of all transactions that take place.
 The network currently has thousands upon thousands of participants, each of whom can audit the ledger.

-Ethereum is also a cryptocurrency – or a digital token based on the blockchain platform.
-Perhaps the biggest benefit of cryptocurrencies like Ethereum is its decentralized nature–no middlemen are needed to oversee end user transactions.
+Ethereum is also a cryptocurrency, a digital token based on the blockchain platform.
+Perhaps the biggest benefit of cryptocurrencies like Ethereum is its decentralized nature as no middlemen are needed to oversee end-user transactions.
 Websites like Reddit can also be used to find detailed explanations and definitions of Ethereum.
-Because it is not a regulated currency, research on Ethereum is confined largely to the internet and third-party websites.
+Because it is not a regulated currency, research on Ethereum is mainly confined to the internet and third-party websites.

-Ethereum can be bought and sold like common securities–on an exchange.
-Of the many exchanges that exist, more popular exchanges like Coinbase are home to thousands of traders and investors.
+Ethereum can be bought and sold on an exchange, just like common securities.
+Of the many exchanges that exist, more popular exchanges like Coinbase are home to millions of traders and investors.
 The whole process is quite simple.
 A potential buyer can go to an exchange’s website online and set up an account.
-Once the user has registered his or her account, fiat currency must be deposited–much like one would deposit money into an online brokerage or savings account.
+Once the user has registered his or her account, fiat currency must be deposited, much like one would deposit money into an online brokerage or savings account.

 Ethereum can be purchased with cash or with a credit card.
 But this doesn’t mean someone can walk up to a bank and deposit cash or swipe their card.
-All transactions are done via the exchange online–no tangible assets are exchanged.
+All transactions are done via the exchange online as no tangible assets are exchanged.